gearglow/ReptiliaWithATwist/The List.md

 An incandescent rage was bubbling just below the surface of Elysia's stony face as she swept into the anteroom.

-"Ellie?"
+"Potter?"
 Cedric asked.
 "What is it?"

 "Do zey want us back in ze Hall?"
 Fleur asked.